allegro/ralph-cli/docs/index.md

 `ralph-cli` is a command-line interface for [Ralph][ralph].
 Its goal is to serve as a "Swiss Army knife" for all the Ralph's functionality that is reasonable enough for bringing it from web GUI to your terminal.
-At this moment, you can use it for discovering MAC addresses of your hardware (with `scan` command), but we are going to extend the functionality in the future (see [Ideas for Future Development][development-ideas]).
+At this moment, you can use it for discovering components of your hardware (with `scan` command), but we are going to extend the functionality in the future (see [Ideas for Future Development][development-ideas]).

 Please note that `ralph-cli` should be considered as "work in progress" aka "early beta", so keep in mind that until the `1.0.0` version is reached, things *will* get changed and *may* be broken!

+At this moment, we support only Linux and Mac OS X operating systems, but we have Windows on our roadmap, so stay tuned.

 ## Relation to "beast" (old ralph-cli)